gesquive/dispatch/README.md

   -a, --address string         The IP address to bind the web server too (default "0.0.0.0")
-      --check                  Check the config for errors and exit --config string          Path to a specific config file (default "./config.yml") --log-path string        Path to log files (default "/var/log/") -p, --port int               The port to bind the webserver too (default 8080) -r, --rate-limit string      The rate limit at which to send emails in the format 'inf|<num>/<duration>'. inf for infinite or 1/10s for 1 email per 10 seconds. (default "inf") -w, --smtp-password string   Authenticate the SMTP server with this password -o, --smtp-port uint32       The port to use for the SMTP server (default 25) -x, --smtp-server string     The SMTP server to send email through (default "localhost") -u, --smtp-username string   Authenticate the SMTP server with this user --target-dir string      Path to target configs (default "/etc/dispatch/targets.d") -v, --verbose                Print logs to stdout instead of file --version                Display the version number and exit
+      --check                  Check the config for errors and exit --config string          Path to a specific config file (default "./config.yml") -l, --log-dir string         Path to log files (default "/var/log/") -p, --port int               The port to bind the webserver too (default 8080) -r, --rate-limit string      The rate limit at which to send emails in the format 'inf|<num>/<duration>'. inf for infinite or 1/10s for 1 email per 10 seconds. (default "inf")
+  -w, --smtp-password string   Authenticate the SMTP server with this password -o, --smtp-port uint32       The port to use for the SMTP server (default 25) -x, --smtp-server string     The SMTP server to send email through (default "localhost") -u, --smtp-username string   Authenticate the SMTP server with this user -t, --target-dir string      Path to target configs (default "/etc/dispatch/targets-enabled") -v, --verbose                Print logs to stdout instead of file
+      --version                Display the version number and exit
 ```